mnr/writing-wip/dimensions_living_book/siblings.md

 We held hands and walked out the door.
 I'm not sure we told our travel friends.

 Janell and I have never experienced a miscarriage in our personal lives.
 Janell, as a midwife, has experienced many, as well as the heartbreak of fetal demise.
-I'm part of Janell's support network, so I vicariously experienced her grief.
+I'm part of Janell's support network, so I vicariously experience her grief.

 I believe Greta loves her five children with the extra capacity of those two miscarriages.
 Gene was a quiet man, but I know he did as well.
 I saw him demonstrate this love in quiet ways.